mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.1-2.3.1/started/index.md

 }
 ```

-<p class="message--warning"><strong>WARNING: </strong>The interrupt command cannot terminate a step that is <code>InProgress</code>, but it will stop the change on the subsequent steps.</p>
+<p class="message--warning"><strong>WARNING: </strong>The interrupt command cannot terminate a step that is `InProgress`, but it will stop the change on the subsequent steps.</p>

 # Configuration Options

-The following describes the most commonly used features of the Kafka service and how to configure them via the DC/OS CLI and from the DC/OS web interface.
+The following describes the most commonly used features of the {{ model.techShortName }} service and how to configure them via the DC/OS CLI and from the DC/OS web interface.
 View the [default `config.json` in DC/OS Universe][11] to see all possible configuration options.

 ## Service Name

-The name of this Kafka instance in DC/OS.
-This is an option that cannot be changed once the Kafka cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the Kafka instance is created.
+A Service Name is the name of the {{ model.techShortName }} instance in DC/OS.
+This is an option that cannot be changed once the {{ model.techShortName }} cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the {{ model.techShortName }} instance is created.

 *   **In DC/OS CLI options.json**: `name`: string (default: `kafka`)
 *   **DC/OS web interface**: The service name cannot be changed after the cluster has started.